BrianLesko/dualsense-car-control/readme.md

 # Mobile robot
-All the code needed to manually control my second mobile robot, using a PS5 remote.
+All the code needed to drive a mobile robot using a PS5 remote

 &nbsp;